QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting: Results and Discussion

 \subsection{Forecasting Accuracy}

-Regarding statistical methodologies, QBSD demonstrates an overall MAPE comparable to SARIMA while exhibiting a statistically significant superiority over Prophet.
-In specific instances, QBSD outperforms SARIMA, as evidenced in the telecom dataset.
-However, its effectiveness wanes when capturing data fluctuations within weather datasets.
-This could potentially arise from QBSD's design around cyclic patterns, which may not effectively encapsulate the irregular nature of weather patterns.

-Both tree-based approaches notably surpass QBSD in performance.
-Nonetheless, LightGBM's underperformance with the \texttt{Births2015} dataset might be attributed to its constraints in managing datasets with limited data points.
-According to the evaluation, XGBoost is arguably the method with the least error among all the methods considered in this experiment.

-Transitioning to neural forecasting, N-BEATS notably exhibited remarkable performance in the Bitcoin Transactional data skewing the p-value in its favour, despite the MAPE almost paralleling QBSD in other datasets.
-QBSD consistently achieves a statistically better MAPE compared to N-HiTS across all datasets.
-It is important to acknowledge that the performance exhibited by neural forecasting methodologies in this experiment might not comprehensively reflect their overall capabilities.
-The test considers retraining to take place at each step.
-However, the neural forecasting methods considered are aimed at long-horizon forecasting which is beyond the scope of this study.

-In, \texttt{EON1-Cell-F}, QBSD performed similary to the other best-performing algorithms in accuracy for KPIs A, D, and E. Daily and weekly seasonality was observed in all the presented KPIs, with lower peaks during the weekends due to decreased user activity.
+QBSD performed similarly to the other best-performing algorithms in accuracy for KPIs A, D, and E. Daily and weekly seasonality were observed in all the presented KPIs, with lower peaks during the weekends due to decreased user activity.
 Fig.~\ref{fig:EON1-QBSD} illustrates the ability of QBSD to capture the lower and upper regions of the data for all the KPIs.
-The bounds $Q_1$ and $Q_3$ have been smoothed using the Savitzky-Golay filter (SciPy implementation \cite{2020SciPy-NMeth}) for visual aid.
+The bounds $Q_1$ and $Q_3$ have been smoothed using the Savitzky-Golay filter \cite{savitzky1964smoothing} (SciPy implementation \cite{2020SciPy-NMeth}) for visual aid.
 Despite the erratic nature of KPI-F, which generated the highest forecasting error, QBSD performed reasonably well in capturing the lower and upper boundaries.
 For the remaining KPIs, QBSD consistently delivered competitive results.